 - Start the engine.
 You must depress and hold the operator’s presence control.

-- As the stump is ground away, release brake (raise lever) and push cutter farther into stump, re-lock brake and continue grinding.
+- As the stump is ground away, release brake (raise lever) and push cutter farther into the stump, re-lock brake and continue grinding.

 - When you want to cut smaller roots, it is more effective to do so before, rather than after, cutting stump.

 - Chips are contained and directed by the deflector between the wheels and out the back.
-Should there be excessive chip build-up, shut off cutter, move out of position and rake away chip build-up.
+Should there be excessive chip build-up, shut off the cutter, move out of position and rake away chip build-up.

 - On larger stumps, if you continue to cut from one location, eventually a wheel may want to roll into the hole.
-Before this happens, move to a different side of the stump to continue removal of stump and fill the hole with chips.
+Before this happens, move to a different side of the stump to continue removal of the stump and fill the hole with chips.